Moravia: Geography

-The fluvial system of Moravia is very cohesive, as the region border is similar to the watershed of the Morava river, and thus almost the entire area is drained exclusively by a single stream.
-Morava's far biggest tributaries are Thaya (Dyje) from the right (or west) and Bečva (east).
-Morava and Thaya meet at the southernmost and lowest (148 m) point of Moravia.
-Small peripheral parts of Moravia belong to the catchment area of Elbe, Váh and especially Oder (the northeast).
+The river system of Moravia is very cohesive, as the region's border closely follows the watershed of the Morava river, and thus almost the entire area is drained exclusively by a single stream.
+Easily the Morava's biggest tributaries are Thaya (Dyje) from the right (or west) and Bečva (east).
+The Morava and the Thaya meet at the southernmost and lowest (148 m) point of Moravia.
+Small peripheral parts of Moravia belong to the catchment areas of Elbe, Váh and especially Oder (the northeast).
 The watershed line running along Moravia's border from west to north and east is part of the European Watershed.
 For centuries, there have been plans to build a waterway across Moravia to join the Danube and Oder river systems, using the natural route through the Moravian Gate.

 History

 Pre-history

 Evidence of the presence of members of the human genus, Homo, dates back more than 600,000 years in the paleontological area of Stránská skála.

-Attracted by suitable living conditions, early modern humans settled in the region by the Paleolithic period.
-The Předmostí archeological (Cro-magnon) site in Moravia is dated to between 24,000 and 27,000 years old.
-Caves in Moravský kras were used by mammoth hunters.
+Attracted by suitable living conditions, early modern humans had settled in the region by the Paleolithic period.
+The Předmostí archeological (Cro-Magnon) site in Moravia is dated to between 27,000 and 24,000 years old.
+Caves in Moravian Karst were used by mammoth hunters.
 Venus of Dolní Věstonice, the oldest ceramic figure in the world, was found in the excavation of Dolní Věstonice by Karel Absolon.
+In November 2024 a new discovery was made on the outskirts of Brno, where bones of at least three mammoths were found along with other animals and human stone tools dating back 15,000 years.

+Bronze Age

+During the Bronze Age, people of various cultures settled in Moravia.
+Notably the Nitra culture which emerged from the tradition of the Neolithic Corded Ware culture and was spread in western Slovakia (hence the name, derived from Slovak river Nitra), eastern Moravia and southern Poland.
+The largest burial site (400 graves) of Nitra culture in Moravia was discovered in Holešov in the 1960s.

+The most recent discovery unearthed 2 settlements and two burial grounds (with total 130 graves) near Olomouc, one of them of the Nitra culture dating between the years 2100-1800 BC and was published in October 2024.
+This discovery adds up to other Bronze Age discoveries such as a sword found near the city of Přerov, the sword was called ‘the Excalibur of the Late Bronze Age’.